 The following tropes have been featured in the work of Joan Collins:

-- The '80s: Thanks to Dynasty, Collins is indeliby associated with this decade.
+- The '80s: Thanks to Dynasty (1981), Collins is indelibly associated with this decade.

 - Biography: Collins has written two autobiogaphies, Past Imperfect and Second Act, both of which should be taken with varying grains of salt.
 The former book was notoriously edited for U.S. publication to delete passages detailing her more scandalous doings, but at Collins's insistence was re-released in a new, unexpurgated edition after she hit it big with Dynasty.